mobxjs/mobx-state-tree/docs/API/README.md

 ```

 ___
-<a id="identifier"></a>

-### `<Const>` identifier
+### `Const` identifier

-**● identifier**: *[ISimpleType](interfaces/isimpletype.md)<`string`>* =  new IdentifierType()
+• **identifier**: *[ISimpleType](interfaces/isimpletype.md)‹*string*›* =  new IdentifierType()

 `types.identifier` - Identifiers are used to make references, lifecycle events and reconciling works.
 Inside a state tree, for each type can exist only one instance for each given identifier.
 For example there couldn't be 2 instances of user with id 1.
 If you need more, consider using references.
 Identifier can be used only as type property of a model.
 This type accepts as parameter the value type of the identifier field that can be either string or number.

 Example:
 ```ts
  const Todo = types.model("Todo", {
      id: types.identifier,